 During my experience at In Loco Media, I worked in the Ads Innovation team.
-This team was responsible for designing and developing new ad formats and improving the user experience of the existing formats at that time.
+This team was responsible for designing and developing new ad formats and improving the user experience of the existing formats at the time.
 And for that, we used user-centered design methodologies to reach these goals.
-One of these new formats was the carousel ad - also known as gallery ad.
+One of these new formats was the carousel ad - also known as a gallery ad.

 Before developing the format itself, it was necessary to decide which format should be made.
 We listed the formats that we already offered to our clients at that time, and we identified which formats we could develop.
 We raised positive and negative points for each format and we also identified the goal and segmentation that better combined with each one.

 With the format finally decided, we started the prototyping step.
-We wanted to create an ad that provided a good experience to users, that wouldn’t create doubts about what has been announced nor about what would happen after the click.
+We wanted to create an ad that provided good experience to users, that wouldn’t create doubts about what has been announced nor about what would happen after the click.

 Now, it was necessary to decide which metrics we would need to analyze to decide if the new format would be a success or not.
 We listed some metrics, such as:

-In order to gather this data, besides getting the data from In Loco Media’ ad network - as views and clicks - we utilized the Mixpanel, a software analytics tool - but an event-based one, in contrast to Google Analytics, a view-based - to understand the users’ interest by the content.
-With Mixpanel it’s possible to identify the user behavior inside of a page - in this case inside the ad - and with which items the user interacted to.
+In order to gather this data, besides getting the data from In Loco Media’ ad network - as views and clicks - we utilized Mixpanel, a software analytics tool - but an event-based one, in contrast to Google Analytics, a view-based - to understand the users’ interest by the content.
+With Mixpanel it’s possible to identify the user behavior inside of a page - in this case inside the ad - and with which items the user interacted.
 Then it would be possible to gather this complementary data to understand the user behavior while interacting with this new ad format.

 At the end of this cycle, we created a new format, the carousel ad, a new type of ad for brands to announce more content with less screen space.
-With this ad, it’s possible to advertise many products or to create a storytelling about a product/service.
+With this ad, it’s possible to advertise many products or to create storytelling about a product/service.
 We run several tests, utilizing both versions and different elements.

 The AMP version had more viewing time, which means, people spent more time viewing the content of the ad which increased the number of swipes and viewed content.